R. Stevie Moore: 2010s: Touring, Make It Be, and semi-retirement

 Moore relocated back to his native Nashville in December 2010.
 In 2011, he established a new band with guitarist J.R.
 Thomason and embarked on his first ever tours, including Europe.
 He said: "Things are just exploding left and right and I can't keep up with it all.
 I need management.
 It's a great problem to have, but I can't take advantage of it.
 I'm just one person.
 It's crazy."
 The world tour was made possible by a crowd-funded Kickstarter campaign and lasted for the next two years.

 In November 2012, Moore traveled to Los Angeles and recorded material with Jason Falkner, formerly of Jellyfish.
 Their collaboration produced the 2015 album Make It Be.
 In 2017, the album was given an official release through Bar/None Records and was met with generally favorable reviews.
 That April, Moore and Falkner appeared together for a one-off performance at the South by Southwest music festival.
 Moore reflected that he had to stop his worldwide touring due to "health issues that are worsening," adding that his career "started takin' off ... way too late in life" and that he had recently "given up making proper rock and pop, rock and roll music.
 I just kinda maintain my back catalog, I don't record much anymore."

 In 2019, Bar/None released Afterlife, a compilation of Moore tracks that were recorded at professional studios between 2006 and 2013.
 The album also features contributions from Ariel Pink, Jason Falkner, and Lane Steinberg.
 Most of the selections are remakes of decades-plus old songs.
 Moore said that the "final album playlist was purposefully kept safe, clean and more hi-fi mainstreamy, without my usual quirky left turns and lo-fi inserts."

 On December 31, 2019, he issued a statement on his website purporting that he would offer "absolutely no further song writing, recording, performing, travelling, [or] interviews."

+Moore made his first live public appearance since 2019 at Ariel Pink’s performance at the Coliseum in Nashville on 26 November 2025, where he delivered two spoken-word sets and joined the encore on harmonica.